topahande/ft_printf/README.md

 - %x Prints a number in hexadecimal (base 16) lowercase format.
 - %X Prints a number in hexadecimal (base 16) uppercase format.
 - %% Prints a percent sign.

+Running
+``
+make
+``
+builds the library libftprintf.a in the root repository, which then enables to use the function ft_printf() in a similar way with the original printf() function.